DLR-RM/stable-baselines3/docs/guide/save_format.md

 ### Legacy mode

 In `deserialization_mode="legacy"`, SB3 falls back to the standard `cloudpickle` / `pickle` loader.
-This preserves full backward compatibility with models saved before SB3 2.10 but **executes arbitrary Python code** embedded in the checkpoint.
+This preserves full backward compatibility with models saved before SB3 2.10 but **may execute arbitrary Python code** embedded in the checkpoint.
 A `UserWarning` is emitted.

 ```python